-The calculations noted above and refund, if applicable will take place no later than 30 days of the student's withdrawal.
+The calculations noted in the above Return to Title IV (RT24) policy about refunds, if applicable, will take place as soon as possible, but no later than 45 days after the student's withdrawal has been determined.
 If the R2T4 calculation is an amount that exceeds the school's portion the student will be informed of the amount and the need to repay the funds directly to the US Department of Education.
-Any loan funds that the student must return, the student (or the student's parent for a Direct Grad Plus) repay in accordance with the terms of the US Loan promissory note.
+Any loan funds that the student must return, the student (or the student's parent for a Direct PLUS Loan) repay in accordance with the terms of the US Loan promissory note.